AI-generated

 Arguments of the Respondents

-• The motion to consolidate is moot because the contempt case (G.R.
-No. 202826) had already been denied with finality by the Supreme Court.
+• The petition for review on the contempt aspect (G.R.
+No. 202826) had already been denied with finality, rendering consolidation moot.

 Issues